ReSift

 export default getConfiguration;

 As a good practice, singleton fetch factories should immediately call themselves to produce their singleton fetch (as demonstrated above).
-This singleton fetch can be exported and then used directly in useData
+This singleton fetch can be exported and then used directly in useData, useStatus, and <Guard />s without having to produce the fetch every time.

-request
+The request function

-The The request
+The request function…

 const makeGetPerson = defineFetch({